smk762/notary_docker_3p/README.md

 sudo ln -s /home/$USER/.komodo/VRSC/verus /usr/local/bin/verus-cli
 ```

-Alternatively, run the `./setup_clis.sh` script **after** installing the daemond to create the wrappers and symbolic links for you.
+Alternatively, run the `./setup_clis.sh` script **after** installing the daemons to create the wrappers and symbolic links for you.

 ---
 ### Updating daemon versions